Doctor Puppet

-Doctor Puppet (also known as "The Doctor Puppet") is a series of US/UK stop-motion-animated fan films inspired by the BBC science fiction program Doctor Who.
+Doctor Puppet (also known as "The Doctor Puppet") was a series of US/UK stop-motion-animated fan films inspired by the BBC science fiction program Doctor Who.
 The series was first created by Alisa Stern in 2012 in her New York apartment.

 Basic information

 Doctor Puppet consists of a Tumblr blog.
 The series has featured the Eleventh Doctor, the Twelfth Doctor, Clara Oswald and other characters.
 Productions have included eight episodes, three Christmas specials, music videos, behind the scenes documentaries and Google Hangouts with the creative team.
-The series is composed and narrated by the UK film score composer Scott Ampleford.
+The series was composed and narrated by the UK film score composer Scott Ampleford.

 History

 Following the creation of the Doctor Puppet Tumblr blog, which features pictures of the puppets around America and Europe, Alisa and her team created the first animated Christmas special for YouTube "How the Doctor Puppet Saved Christmas".
 This was narrated by Sean Li, before Scott Ampleford took on this role for the main series.
 Catching the attention of Nerdist Industries, Alisa was invited to air Doctor Puppet Episode 1 The Red X short on their YouTube channel in March 2013.

 In August 2014, Doctor Puppet was invited to script and animate a 20-second scene for the BBC America documentary Doctor Who: Earth Conquest featuring the voices of original actors Peter Capaldi (the Twelfth Doctor) and Jenna Coleman (Clara Oswald), playing themselves as tourists in New York.
-This was animated by Erin Natal and is featured alongside an interview with creator Alisa Stern on the Series 8 DVD boxset of Doctor Who.
+This was animated by Erin Natal and was featured alongside an interview with creator Alisa Stern on the Series 8 DVD boxset of Doctor Who.
 The main members of the Doctor Puppet team travelled from New York and the UK to Dragon Con in Atlanta to speak on several animation panels and preview Episode 6 to their fans.

 In October 2014, Doctor Puppet raised $16,015 via their Indiegogo campaign in order to fund their 2014 Christmas special.

 In 2015, Doctor Puppet, honored the remaining Indiegogo photo perks and completing the eight episode story arc featuring the Eleventh Doctor before moving onto further stories with the Twelfth Doctor and Clara.